 Goals: What training will cover

 What you will take away from RPPF-Mini

 |Professional resume & cover letter||Video of your interview|

 |Experience in the total application process||Video of your teaching|

 |Coaching for successful master class/lessons||Video of your presentation|

 |Tips for any lecture performance||Contract negotiation tips|

-Detailed schedule for 2019 coming soon (use arrows to move to January)
+Tentative schedule for 2019 (use arrows to move to January)